 When it comes to Estate Planning, I work with many different types of individuals and families at different stages of their life and needs.
-Too often however, clients come to me after a painful road of mistakes.
-This blog is an attempt to help those out there who are unfamiliar or uncertain about estate planning avoid making three very easy to make mistakes when it comes to planning out their legacy, from being unaware of the need for it to being fearful of what it curtails.
+Too often, however, clients come to me after a painful road of mistakes.
+This blog is an attempt to help those out there who are unfamiliar or uncertain about estate planning avoid making three very easy to make mistakes when it comes to planning out their legacy, from being unaware of the need for it to be fearful of what it curtails.

 1. That You Don’t Need an Estate Plan

 For some, estate planning sounds like they need an estate – in the sense of massive property or wealth.
 While a part – even a sizable part – of estate planning is about your assets, it’s also about your wishes, including things like power of attorney or acting as a health care proxy if you become ill, disabled, or incapacitated.
 It’s about your wellbeing during life just as much as it is about protecting your assets and legacy for your loved ones upon your death.

 2. Using “DIY” Software or Forms

 There’s nothing wrong about wanting to know more about estate planning before you start (I provided an outline here), but it’s also important to understand the legal aspects of estate planning.
 This is more than just the right forms, or even following the right procedures: it’s about knowing the laws and requirements well to get you the coverage you need.
 Drafting your own will can be a great starting point for estate planning, but without consulting an attorney, you will be missing key comprehensive coverage as well as the chance that your wishes will not hold up in court.